Yangxi-Yu/Eco395m-Army-Ants/README.md

 ![Salaries in Three Locations Between Three Job Categories](https://github.com/Yangxi-Yu/Eco395m-Army-Ants/blob/ae18d189fcc3231153a84e0ea696dfc482399727/figure/figure5-2.png)

 * The box plots show the distribution of salaries of different job categories in different states, especially they can show the discrete values.
-* Although the average salary of data analysts is lower than the other two, there also exist several working opportunities to earn quite high, about 250000.
+* Although the average salary of data analysts is lower than the other two, there are several working opportunities to earn quite high, about 250000.
-* The average salary of data engineers is high and there are also several works earning very high, so earnings of data engineers are very high, which may mean that this job needs relatively high ability.
+* The average salary of data engineers is high and there are also several workers earning very high, so earnings of data engineers are very high, which may mean that this job needs relatively high ability.
-* The distribution of salary of data scientists is relatively narrower than the other two, which may mean this job type provides a steady work.
+* The distribution of salary of data scientists is relatively narrower than the other two, which may mean this job type provides steady work.

 ## Limitations
 ### Data
 This project has four limitations in data resource: limited data quantity, ambiguous classification, limited period, and opaque soft skill identification.
-* This project has about 5000 pieces of data in the job list, and only has about 300 pieces of data in the job description.
-The reason for limited data quantity is that when crawling the data from indeed, too frequent visit will be blocked by the website, so a sleeper is set but increases the time to get data.
+* This project has about 5000 pieces of data in the job list and only has about 300 pieces of data in the job description.
+The reason for limited data quantity is that when crawling the data from the indeed, too frequent visits will be blocked by the website, so a sleeper is set but increases the time to get data.
-* For the job title classification, this project only selects specific jobs by filtering key words such as 'data scientist' and 'data analyst'.
-However, data related jobs may have various names but having the similar job descriptions, and this hiring information be ignored, which leads to incomplete data collection.
+* For the job title classification, this project only selects specific jobs by filtering keywords such as 'data scientist' and 'data analyst'.
+However, data-related jobs may have various names but have similar job descriptions, and this hiring information is ignored, which leads to incomplete data collection.
-* Indeed only preserves the data in the past 30 days, so this project is unable to make a time series analysis like the growth rate of the data science related jobs, or to make predictions for the future data science job market by using historic data.
+* Indeed only preserves the data in the past 30 days, so this project is unable to make a time series analysis like the growth rate of the data science-related jobs, or to make predictions for the future data science job market by using historic data.
-* The soft skill identification sometimes could be hard.
+* Soft skill identification sometimes could be hard.
 For example, some jobs require 'good communication skills', 'leadership', and so on.
 These skills are difficult to measure to some extent.

 ### Analysis
-* When analysing the salary, this project may not consider factors such as local ecnomy, house prices, and taxes.
+* When analyzing the salary, this project may not consider factors such as the local economy, house prices, and taxes.
-* Most posted job vacancies in Indeed are targetd on experienced job seekers, which may be not friendyly to fresh graduates.
+* Most posted job vacancies in Indeed are targeted at experienced job seekers, which may be not friendly to fresh graduates.

 ## Extensions
-* To make the further project be perfect, our team may set a program from now to catch the job information from Indeed every 30 days to prepare for predicting the trend of data science job market.
+* To make the further project perfect, our team may set a program from now to catch the job information from Indeed every 30 days to prepare for predicting the trend of data science job market.
 * Factors that can influence the salaries among differenct regions such as tax, house price may be considered in the future analysis.
 * According to the exist conclusion, this project intends to provide some useful advice for those economic students who has the willingness to seek data related career.